 A marketing mix includes various areas of focus as a comprehensive part of the market plan.
 The marketing mix is best defined as a common classification that begins with the four Ps:

 What Does an Effective Marketing Plan Suggest?

-To have a broader range of areas of marketing than to fixating on one area.
-This will help reach a wider audience, and with these four Ps in mind, the marketing professionals are able to maintain their focus better on the priority things.
-Focusing on a marketing mix helps an organization to make strategic decisions while launching new products or revising their own existing products.
+To have a broader range of areas of marketing than to fixate on one area.
+This will help reach a wider audience, and with these four Ps in mind, the marketing professionals can maintain their focus better on the priority things.
+Focusing on a marketing mix helps an organization to make strategic decisions while launching new products or revising their existing products.

 Definition of Marketing Mix